marmelab/react-admin/docs/Tutorial.md

 [![Custom styles](./img/tutorial_custom_styles.png)](./img/tutorial_custom_styles.png)

-In CSS-in-JS, you define styles as a JavaScript object, using the JS variants of the CSS property names (e.g. `textDecoration` instead of `text-decoration`).
-To pass these styles to the component, use `styled()` to wrap the original component with styles; or you can pass it directly to the `sx` prop of a supporting element.
+The `sx` prop is like React's `style` prop, except it supports theming, media queries, shorthand properties, and much more.
+It's a CSS-in-JS solution, so you'll have to use the JS variants of the CSS property names (e.g. `textDecoration` instead of `text-decoration`).

-**Tip**: There is much more to MUI System than what this tutorial covers.
+**Tip**: There is much more to MUI styles than what this tutorial covers.
 Read the [MUI documentation](https://mui.com/system/basics/) to learn more about theming, vendor prefixes, responsive utilities, etc.

 **Tip**: MUI supports other CSS-in-JS solutions, including [Styled components](https://mui.com/system/styled/).